 Are you thinking about switching your mortgage?
 Whether you want to switch before your current mortgage rate ends or just find a better rate, knowing how to remortgage will help you decide if remortgaging is right for you.

 When you remortgage, you switch to another mortgage with your current mortgage lender or take out a new mortgage with another provider.
-If you do it right, remortgaging can help you get a much better deal that could lower your monthly repayments, help you pay your mortgage off quicker, or free up some money to spend on home improvements or consolidating debt.
+If you do it right, a new remortgage deal could lower your monthly repayments, help you pay your mortgage off quicker, or free up some money to fund home improvements or consolidate debt.

 What Are the Reasons for Remortgaging?

-There are several reasons why you may wish to remortgage your home, for example:
+There are several reasons why you may remortgage your home, for example:

 • Your current mortgage deal is due to end - when your current mortgage deal ends, your lender may put you on their standard variable rate mortgage, which is usually higher.
 Remortgaging may help to move to a mortgage with a lower interest rate

-• Release equity - remortgaging can release equity from your home, which you can use to pay off debts or for home improvements
+• You want to release equity - remortgaging to release equity from your home can help you pay off debts or for home improvements

-• Reduce your monthly mortgage repayments - if you shop around, you could find a mortgage deal that offers lower monthly payments to that you’re currently paying
+• You want to reduce your monthly mortgage repayments - by shopping around, you could find a remortgage deal with lower monthly payments than what you’re currently paying

-• Fix your monthly mortgage payments - remortgaging can let you swap from a variable rate mortgage to one with a fixed rate to give you more stable monthly payments
+• You want to fix your monthly mortgage payments - remortgaging can let you swap from a variable rate mortgage to one with a fixed rate to give you more stable monthly payments

-• Opportunity to make mortgage overpayments - remortgaging can help you find a lender that offers more flexible terms, enabling you to overpay on your mortgage without incurring penalties
+• You want the opportunity to make mortgage overpayments - remortgaging can help you find a lender that offers more flexible terms, enabling you to overpay on your mortgage without incurring penalties

-• Consolidate debts - mortgage interest rates are typically lower than what you may have on loans and credit cards.
+• You would like to consolidate debts - mortgage interest rates are typically lower than what you may have on loans and credit cards.
 Combining your debts into your mortgage will reduce how much interest you pay and the number of payments you make.
 However, increasing the length of your mortgage could cost you more in the long term

-• Remortgage to buy another property - If you want to purchase a second home or a buy-to-let property, remortgaging can help you raise the money you need for the deposit.
+• You want to remortgage to buy another property - if you want to purchase a second home or a buy to let property, remortgaging can help you raise the money you need for the deposit.
 This could, however, increase your monthly payments while reducing how much equity you have in the property

-• Adapt to changes in your circumstances - If you’re splitting from your partner, have had a pay rise or need more money for a particular reason, remortgaging can help you find a better option that better suits your new financial situation
+• You need to adapt to changes in your circumstances - if you’re splitting from your partner, have had a pay rise or need more money for a particular reason, remortgaging can help you find a better option that better suits your new financial situation

 How Long Does It Take to Remortgage?

-While the timescale for remortgaging will vary depending on the lender, it can take up to 2 months typically, sometimes longer if issues within your application cause a delay.
-If you want to remortgage before the end of your current mortgage deal, make sure you get the timing right to give yourself enough time to avoid moving to your lenders more expensive standard variable rate.
+While the timescale for remortgaging will vary depending on the lender, it typically takes up to 2 months, though it can sometimes take longer if there are issues with your application that cause delays.
+If you want to remortgage before the end of your current deal, make sure you get the timing right to allow enough time to avoid moving to your lender’s more expensive SVR (standard variable rate).
+You can start to arrange a remortgage up to 6 months before the end of your existing deal.

 The remortgage timeframe will depend on how complicated your mortgage application is.
 Lenders treat remortgages as a new mortgage application.
 This means you’ll have to go through the standard hoops of applying for a mortgage, such as a mortgage interview, property valuation, credit checks and review of your income and expenses.
 Mortgage lenders are now stricter on income and affordability assessments and whether borrowers can still afford the mortgage should the rate increase.
 If your income or expenditure has changed significantly since you last applied for a mortgage, you may find it harder to get a remortgage.

-If there are any queries or issues with the property valuation (for example ‘down valuations’ – where your lender values your property at a lower value), this may hold up the remortgage process as the lender may want to be more careful about lending to you above a certain loan-to-value threshold.
-If the value of your property has dropped below what is remaining on your existing mortgage, this could also cause further delay, and you may have to either wait for the price to recover or make up the shortfall yourself.
+If there are any queries or issues with the property valuation - for example, “down valuations”, where your lender values your property lower than expected - this may delay the remortgage process.
+The lender may be more cautious about lending above a certain LTV threshold.
+If the value of your property has dropped below the outstanding balance on your existing mortgage, this could cause further delays, and you may need to either wait for the value to recover or cover the shortfall yourself.

 The legal and conveyancing aspect of the remortgage can also delay the process while waiting for the Land Registry, property, and financial information to be completed.
 Remortgaging with your current lender may be faster as it can be treated as a product transfer and avoid the extra legal work.